Making Events Accessible:

 - ADOD Project links to Authoring Techniques for Accessible Office Documents, including for word processing and presentation applications

 - Planning an Accessible Conference , Accessible Virtual Conferences

 - Interacting with People with Disabilities

-- Accessibility - W3C - briefly introduces web accessibility and links to more resources.
+- Introduction to Web Accessibility - briefly introduces web accessibility and links to more resources.

-- Web Content Accessibility Guidelines (WCAG) Overview - introduces guidelines for making web content accessible.
+- WCAG 2 Overview - introduces guidelines for making web content accessible.
 This includes presentation material, online learning, and other material provided in web formats.

 - Web Accessibility Initiative (WAI) home page - links to guidelines/standards and a wide range of support material.

 - Assistive technologies are software or equipment that people with disabilities use to improve interaction with the web, such as screen readers that read aloud web pages for people who cannot read text, screen magnifiers for people with some types of low vision, and voice recognition software and selection switches for people who cannot use a keyboard or mouse.